BEAUJOLAIS

 Tasting dinner with Domaine Perrot Minot wines, Bistro Boheme, Copenhagen, 29th January 2020

 It was a great display of wines from a very established producer in Morey-Saint-Denis, Domaine Perrot-Minot, at the end of January 2020.
-Løgismose Vin arranged the tasting at a cozy restaurant Bistro Boheme which served delicious food.
-Christophe Perrot-Minot and his wife came to Copenhagen in January 2020 with a range of wines to taste during wine dinner.
+Løgismose Vin arranged the tasting at a cozy restaurant, Bistro Boheme, which served delicious food.
+Christophe Perrot-Minot and his wife came to Copenhagen in January 2020 with a range of wines to taste during the wine dinner.

 Thilde Maarbjerg, the chef sommelier at Løgismose and, before that, in the same function at restaurant Kong Hans, was present at the tasting and so kind and generous to add two wines to taste to already announced six wines for the tasting.
 It was 2016 Morey-St. Denis La Rue de Vergy and 2016 Vosne-Romanée Les Champs Perdrix.